rtomyj/Permutations/README.md

-# stringpermutations
+# Permutations

-C ++ class for permutations of strings with non repeating characters.
-Allows calls to find out permutation total, as well as print out all possible permutations.
-...
+C++ class for calculating and printing string permutations.
+Uses recursion for calculation and printing.